ghoomfrog/silili/README.md

 **In Min Si:**

 - *wi* is an upward finger-pinched hand starting from the stomach toward the chest while opening.
-- *tja* is a downward flat hand above the head.
+- *sja* is a downward flat hand above the head.
 - *sun* is a forward fist with an open pinkie, index and thumb.
 - *mun* is a forward fist with an open pinkie and thumb.
 - *nas* is a vertical sideways flat hand waving left and right.